-If a club has not used 75% of their SCC allocated budget by March 3, 2023, they must submit justification/ purpose for use of the remaining funds.
+If a club has not used 75% of their SCC allocated budget by 1st Friday of each March, they must submit justification/ purpose for use of the remaining funds.
 If a club fails to submit justification for use of their remaining funds or if the SCC Executive Board does not accept a club's justification, all remaining club funds will revert to SCC Operations.
 This policy is to avoid nonuse of allocated funds.